 What’s going to happen with Armored Saint after this current tour is over?

 Joey Vera: For Armored Saint, we go home.
-After this is done, we go back home and we’re shooting a second video.
+After this is done, we go back home, and we’re shooting a second video.
 So we’re doing a new video when we get back home, and then we do a one-off with Saxon in San Diego.
-Then a couple of weeks later we go and we do a full two weeks with Saxon in the United States.
-Then after that I’m doing other things, but for Armored Saint we’re off until December.
+Then a couple of weeks later, we go, and we do a full two weeks with Saxon in the United States.
+Then after that, I’m doing other things, but for Armored Saint, we’re off until December.
 Sorry, November we’re doing a one-off in California.
-Then on December we’re coming back to Germany, we’re doing the Christmas bash.
+Then in December, we’re coming back to Germany, we’re doing the Christmas bash.
 It’s in Hamburg and Essen maybe, with Accept and Hammerfall.
-So we play these two shows with them and then we’re off until the New Year, and we’re doing some more shows in the New Year.
+So we play these two shows with them, and then we’re off until the New Year, and we’re doing some more shows in the New Year.
 We’re playing Monster of Rock Cruise in February, and then we’re working on more shows next year.

 Joey Vera: A new album, we haven’t even talked about that.
-It’s very soon for us to talk about that but we still like writing music together and making music, so as long as we still enjoy it will probably still make one.
-Hopefully it doesn’t take another five years or 10 years, hopefully its sooner.
-Because I’m getting too old to wait for that.
+It’s very soon for us to talk about that, but we still like writing music together and making music, so as long as we still enjoy it will probably still make one.
+Hopefully, it doesn’t take another five years or ten years, hopefully, its sooner because I’m getting too old to wait for that.

 Alright, thank you for your time.